Overview

 You will be glad to know that this procedure is completely painless.
 The stem cells are harvested under local anesthesia to keep the patient or the donor comfortable.

-This entire process takes about a month to be completed.
+This entire process takes about a month to complete.
 The duration might be longer if multiple cycles are needed.

 What to Expect After Stem Cell Transplant for Lymphoma?